-This work plan is a description of activities related to the Management Strategy Advisory Board (MSAB) that IPHC staff will engage in for the next two years starting May 2016.
+This Program of Work is a description of activities related to the Management Strategy Advisory Board (MSAB) that IPHC Secretariat staff will engage in for the next five years.
 It describes each of the priority tasks, lists some of the resources needed for each task, and provides a timeline for each task.
-However, this work plan is flexible and may be changed throughout this period with the guidance of the MSAB and Science Review Board (SRB) members.
-The order of the tasks in this work plan represents the sequential development of each task, and many subsequent tasks are dependent on the previous tasks.
+However, this Program of Work is flexible and may be changed throughout this period with the guidance of the MSAB, Science Review Board (SRB) members, and the Commission.
+The order of the tasks in this Program of Work plan represents the sequential development of each task, and many subsequent tasks are dependent on the previous tasks.
 A set of working definitions are provided in Appendix A.

-Management Strategy Evaluation (MSE)
+MANAGEMENT STRATEGY EVALUATION (MSE)